 \section{Conclusion}

 In this paper, we propose \textit{Anomalydiffusion}, a novel anomaly generation model which generates anomalous image-mask pairs.
-We disentangle anomaly information into anomaly appearance and location information that are represented by anomaly embedding and spatial embedding in the textual space of latent diffusion separately.
-Moreover, we also introduce an adaptive attention re-weighting mechanism, which helps our model focus more on the areas with less noticeable generated anomalies, thus improving the alignment between the generated anomalies masks.
+We disentangle anomaly information into anomaly appearance and location information represented by anomaly embedding and spatial embedding in the textual space of LDM.
+Moreover, we also introduce an adaptive attention re-weighting mechanism, which helps our model focus more on the areas with less noticeable generated anomalies, thus improving the alignment between the generated anomalies and masks.
 Extensive experiments show that our model outperforms the existing anomaly generation methods and our generated anomaly data \yr{effectively improves the performance of} the downstream anomaly inspection tasks.
-In future work, we would explore the application of a more potent diffusion model to enhance the resolution of the generated anomalies, where higher resolutions could potentially further imporve the results of our methodology.
+In future work, we would explore the application of a more potent diffusion model to enhance the resolution of the generated anomalies, which could further improve the performance.